10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 Conclusion

 Eating two oranges per day can provide meaningful nutritional benefits when included in a balanced diet.
-Their combination of vitamin C, fiber, antioxidants, and hydration supports immune health, digestion, cardiovascular function, and overall well-being—without making medical or therapeutic claims.
+Their combination of vitamin C, fiber, antioxidants, and hydration supports immune health, digestion, cardiovascular function, and overall well-being—While oranges are not a substitute for medical care or a balanced lifestyle, they can be a nutritious addition to a healthy dietary pattern and contribute to overall wellness through their vitamins, fiber, and antioxidant content.

 Scientific References & Trusted English Sources